 An Epic Kitchen Sink Cookies & Wine Gift!

 Can’t decide what to buy your cookies and wine loving friends?
 Problem solved right here.

-I hope you’re inspired to get friends together for the game and to put your own spin on this Southern BBQ Bacon Meatball Slider.
-If you do, please share your photos and tag @goepicurista #GoEpicRecipe and #MakeSomedayHappen on Instagram and Facebook.
+I hope you’re inspired to get together with friends and celebrate life.
+If you do, please share your photos and tag @goepicurista and#MakeSomedayHappen on Instagram and Facebook.

-Do you have a favorite date night restaurant in Orlando to add to this list?
-I love hearing your recommendations.
-Please share in the comments section.
-I hope you’re inspired to try a new restaurant, celebrate and cross fun things off your someday list.
-Go #MakeSomedayHappen one delicious bite, sip and trip a time.
+I hope you’re inspired to try a new restaurant, celebrate life and cross fun things off your someday list.
+Go #MakeSomedayHappenone delicious bite, sip and trip a time.

 Oh and don’t forget to get your CK Mondavi wines rebate!

-Disclosure: As a Visit Cheeselandia ambassador, I received complimentary product from Wisconsin Cheese for promotional purposes.
+Disclosure: I was an invited media guest for promotional purposes by some of the establishments mentioned.
+I have also visited several times on my own.
 As always, all opinions are my own.
 I only share with you products and experiences I love to inspire you to get together with family and friends, celebrate life and go #MakeSomedayHappen one delicious bite, sip and trip at a time!
 You can read more about my guidelines in my disclosure policy.
 Cheers!